There are two separate templates for publishing your news items, one for member news, the other for press releases.

 To Return to a Press Release Prior to Publication

-Use the link in the message you received from PIO.
+Use the link in the message you received from PAO.
 You may also go to Find content and filter by unpublished press releases, or use the My Press Releases tab to locate your work.
-Comments can be managed here as well, check out tips and screenshots you will see when managing and moderating Comments.
+Comments can also be managed there.

 Where to Locate Published Releases